philsturgeon/phil.tech/source/2010-12-02-ellislab-react-with-codeigniter-reactor.html.markdown

 layout: post
 title: EllisLab react with CodeIgniter Reactor
 category: codeigniter
-alias: blog/2010/12/ellislab-react-with-codeigniter-reactor
+alias: blog/2010/12/ellislab-react-with-codeigniter-reactor/
-excerpt: " \n\tTwo weeks ago we had some interesting news from EllisLab about the planning of a \"Official CodeIgniter Community Branch\" in which \"CodeIgniter Deputies\" would be appointed to manage community contributions.
+excerpt: "Two weeks ago we had some interesting news from EllisLab about the planning of a \"Official CodeIgniter Community Branch\" in which \"CodeIgniter Deputies\" would be appointed to manage community contributions.
 That was pretty awesome, but today we've had some even better news about the future of CodeIgniter.
 That is: